diamirio/AndroidAppTemplateExample/README.md

-# AndroidAppTemplateExample
+# CountriesExample

-Countries example project for the AndroidAppTemplate.
+This is the official example project for the TailoredApps [AndroidAppTemplate](https://github.com/tailoredmedia/AndroidAppTemplate).